Time as a Control Dimension in Robot Learning

 \mysubsubsection{Time awareness improves efficiency and punctuality}

-Explicit time awareness substantially enhances both task efficiency and temporal precision.
-Under the minimum scheduled time (${tr}_t = 1.0$), the time-aware policy completed manipulation tasks 18--48\% faster than the vanilla RL baseline across all three real-world evaluations (Table~\ref{tab:minimum_scheduled_time}).
-In cube placing, granular media pouring, and drawer opening, the time-aware policy adopted dynamic and agile strategies that minimized redundant motion.
-These behaviors emerged solely from the time objective without any skill-specific rewards.
-See Movie S3 for more qualitative demonstrations.
+We first evaluate whether treating time as a control dimension improves both execution efficiency and temporal precision.
+Under the minimum scheduled time ($tr=1.0$), the time-aware policy completed all three real-world manipulation tasks 18--48\% faster than the vanilla baseline (Table~\ref{tab:minimum_scheduled_time}).
+These efficient behaviors originate from the time-optimal policy used to estimate the temporal lower bound during training.
+The time-aware policy inherits these strategies through distillation and preserves them when the time ratio is set to $tr=1.0$.
+This ensures that the fastest feasible behavior is retained while enabling the same policy to adjust its execution when additional time is available.
+Movie S3 shows more qualitative demonstrations.

-As shown in Fig.~\ref{fig:Exp1_efficiency}(A), in cube placing, unlike the vanilla RL policy that took a strategy to approach, grasp, lift, align, and then release the cube, the time-aware policy performed multiple actions in parallel.
-The robot learned to slid while grasping, and lifted while transporting, leveraging object inertia to execute throw-like motions into the container.
-In granular media pouring, the time-aware policy initiated flow by swinging the cup during transport to shorten the pouring time.
-In drawer opening, the time-aware policy simultaneously closed the gripper and began pulling in order to eliminate idle waiting after contact.
-All of these dynamic behaviors were learned in simulation with explicit time awareness and directly transferred zero-shot to the real robot.
+Qualitative behavioral differences reveal how explicit temporal reasoning reshapes manipulation strategies rather than simply accelerating motion.
+When operating under tight schedules, the policy reorganizes task phases to exploit momentum and overlap interaction stages.
+In cube placing, the vanilla policy largely followed a sequential pipeline of approach, grasp, lift, align, and release.
+The time-aware policy instead overlapped these phases, sliding while grasping and lifting while transporting, thereby exploiting inertia to produce throw-like placements into the target container (Fig.~\ref{fig:Exp1_efficiency}(A)).
+In granular pouring, the policy initiated particle flow during transport through a swing motion that shortened the effective pouring time.
+In drawer opening, it began pulling while closing the gripper, effectively pre-loading the interaction and eliminating idle delay after contact.
+Although these behaviors were learned in simulation, they transferred zero-shot to the real robot and consistently reduced completion time without sacrificing success rate.
+These observations indicate that time awareness enables policies to reorganize manipulation strategies under temporal pressure rather than merely executing the same strategy faster.